Remounting CIFS Shares on Suspend/Resume

 # https://bugs.launchpad.net/ubuntu/+source/acpi-support/+bug/24864

-# Unmount SAMBA shares - open files on these don't survive suspending.
+# Unmount SAMBA shares - open files on these do survive suspending.

 # script idea from: